Docs Menu

 Cloud Backups with Encryption at Rest

-For clusters using Encryption at Rest and Back Up Your Database Deployment, Atlas uses the project's CMK and AWS IAM user credentials at the time of the snapshot to automatically encrypt the snapshot data files.
+For clusters using Encryption at Rest and Back Up Your Cluster, Atlas uses the project's CMK and AWS IAM user credentials at the time of the snapshot to automatically encrypt the snapshot data files.
 This is an additional layer of encryption on the existing encryption applied to all Atlas storage and snapshot volumes.

 Atlas does not re-encrypt snapshots with the new CMK after rotation.
 Do not delete the old CMK until you check every backup-enabled cluster in the project for any snapshots still using that CMK.
 Atlas deletes backups in accordance to the Backup Scheduling, Retention, and On-Demand Snapshots.
 After Atlas deletes all snapshots depending on a given CMK, you can delete that CMK safely.